-9.1 The Corporation will review this Policy annually, as well as if incidents occur that suggest the need for a review.
-A report on bullying will be presented at the Equality and Diversity Committee, details of which will be included in reports to Governors.
-Monthly reports including bullying data will be reported to the College Executive Team.
+9.1 The Corporation will review this Policy every 2 years, as well as if incidents occur that suggest the need for a review.
+A report on bullying will be presented at the Equality, Diversity and Inclusion Committee, details of which will be included in reports to Governors.